 It’s pretty straightforward to adjust the Vector, thanks to its plastic tensioning band and ratcheting system.
 You can easily wear a beanie or hat under the helmet, and its headlamp attachments are incredibly simple to use.
 Considering all of these features and the Vector’s price, we feel it represents great value for money.

 There are some areas where the Vector falls flat, though.
 Its thin polycarbonate shell is considerably less durable than harder ABS plastic tends to be.
-For this reason, we wouldn’t recommend the Vector to climbers in areas with significant rockfall.
+For this reason, we wouldn’t recommend the Vector to climbers who scramble a lot and bang their helmets everywhere while on the move.
 The Vector also lacks ventilation at the front of the helmet, making wearing it less comfortable for hotter weather.

 - Lightweight and streamlined

 - The Vector’s tensioning band and chin strap make it highly adjustable

 - Reasonably priced, especially given how versatile it is

 - The Vector’s headlamp clips are easy to use and reliable

 - Comfortable, thanks to its foam inserts and adjustable chin strap